meeb/django-distill/README.md

 }
 ```

-# Publishing sites
+# Publishing targets

 You can automatically publish sites to various supported remote targets through
-back ends, very similar to how you can use MySQL, SQLite, PostgreSQL etc. with
+backends just like how you can use MySQL, SQLite, PostgreSQL etc. with
-Django by changing the back end engine.
-Currently the engines supported in
+Django by changing the backend database engine.
+Currently the engines supported
-`django-distill` are:
+in `django-distill` are:

 **django_distill.backends.ftp**: Publish to an FTP server.
-Requires the Python
+Uses the default
-  library `ftplib`.
+  Python library `ftplib`.
 Options:

 ```python
 'ftp-publish-target': {